Kahler-Einstein metrics with edge singularities: Linear analysis

-To continue with our description of edge structures, define the space of smooth edge vector fields on $X$.
-This is the space $\calV_e(X)$ consisting of all smooth vector fields on $X$ which are unconstrained in the interior, but which lie tangent to the fibres at the boundary.
-For $X = [M, \D]$, in cylindrical coordinates, $\calV_e(X)$ is generated by $r\del_r$, $\del_\theta$ and $r\del_y$.
-The space of differential edge operators $\Diff_e^*(X)$ is then the set of operators which can be written as locally finite sums of products of elements of $\calV_e(X)$.
-Thus again for $X = [M, \D]$, for any $m \geq 0$, the typical element of $\Diff_e^m(X)$ has the form
+Next, the space of differential edge operators $\Diff_e^*(X)$ consists of all operators which can be written locally as finite sums of products of elements of $\calV_e(X)$.
+Thus again for $X = [M, \D]$, if $m \geq 0$, then the typical element of $\Diff_e^m(X)$ has the form

-We henceforth restrict attention solely to the case $X = [M;\D]$ and $m=2$, though the main linear results below hold in greater generality.
+We now restrict attention exclusively to the case $X = [M;\D]$ and $m=2$, though there are suitable versions of all of the main linear results below in the general edge setting.

-If $g$ is an incomplete edge metric on $M$ with cone angle $\beta$, then $\Delta_g + V$ can be written out as in \eqref{modellap}, with a principal part and an error term $E$.
-The operator $A = r^2 L$ is an edge operator in the sense defined just above.
+If $g$ is an incomplete edge metric on $M$ with cone angle $\beta$, then $L=\Delta_g + V$ can be written as in \eqref{modellap}, as the sum of a principal part and an error term $E$.
+However, it is $A = r^2 L$ which is an edge operator in the sense we have just defined.

-A differential edge operator $A$ is called elliptic if it is an `elliptic combination' of elements of $\calV_e(X)$, e.g., a sum of squares of a generating set of sections plus lower order terms.
-This is the case here and we refer to \cite{Ma1} for a formulation of ellipticity in this setting, and in particular a coordinate-invariant notion of an edge symbol.
+A differential edge operator is called elliptic if it is an `elliptic combination' of elements of $\calV_e(X)$, for example a sum of squares of a generating set of sections plus lower order terms.
+This is the case for the operator $A$ here; we refer to \cite[\S 2]{Ma1} for the coordinate invariant formulation of edge ellipticity, and for more on edge vector fields and their dual one-forms.